 1. 3-Ingredient Peanut Butter Homemade Dog Treats

 Pet Guide’s Easy Peasy Peanut Butter Dog Treats is a simple recipe to get you started using whole wheat flour, peanut butter, and egg.

 Take it up a notch with Cookie Rookie’s Peanut Butter and Honey Dog Cookies.
 Worth a click for more adorable photos.

-This recipe for homemade treats is a great one to try out different sizes of your favorite cookie cutters.
 Line a cookie sheet with parchment paper to prevent sticking and broken cookies.
 Cool on a wire rack so you can keep baking without paws between batches.
 Once the cookies reach room temperature, you can pack them up or take it to the next level and ice them.
-We’re fans of this easy dog icing mix from Amazon.
+We’re fans of this easy dog icing mix.

 Most of us agree everything is better with bacon, from breakfast plates to maple bars.
 Sally’s Baking Addiction’s Peanut Butter Bacon Dog Treats have it all.
-Your dog will appreciate the addictive meaty addition.
 Tails will wag.

 If your dog loves fruity snacks, Whole Food’s Peanut Butter and Banana Treats might be their new favorite.
 This recipe also includes dried parsley for breath freshening, but it’s completely optional.

-All the options above are great for biscuit-style treats, but what about something special for a hot summer’s day?
+All the options above are great for biscuit-style treats, but what about something special for a hot day?
 The Humane Society has a simple recipe for Peanut Butter Pupsicles that are perfect to beat the heat.
-Mold in ice cube trays, paper cups, pour into a KONG for a frozen puzzle treat, or splurge on silicone molds to make the perfect frozen bones.
+Mold in ice cube trays, paper cups, pour into a KONG for a frozen puzzle treat, or use silicone molds to make the perfect frozen bones.

 Top Image Courtesy of Flickr/feverblue